DaviesHub/Landing_Page/README.md

 *=====Acknowledgements=====*
 Hero shot by Fauxels.
 Powered by Pexels
 Report pic by Anete Lusina.
 Powered by Pexels
-Chat pic by Miguel A. Padrinan.
-Powered by Pexels Secure pic by Franck.
+Chat pic by Alexander Shatov.
+Powered by Unsplash Secure pic by Franck.
 Powered by Unsplash
 Insights pic by Rohan Makhecha.
 Powered by Unsplash.